Read the Revolution

 In 2001, before the construction of a new pavilion to house the Liberty Bell began, an excavation of the grounds at Sixth and Market Streets was begun.
 On what had been the site of Robert Morris’s 1767 house (later known as the President’s House), Yamin and her team found something that couldn’t be identified.
 Clues in a 19th-century insurance policy led to Robert Morris’s correspondence with George Washington which suggested an explanation.

-This Read the Revolution feature was written by Sara Underwood, who is currently working at a Curatorial Intern at the Museum and will be a senior at Washington College, Chestertown, MD.
+This Read the Revolution feature was written by Sara Underwood, who was a Curatorial Intern at the Museum and will be a senior at Washington College, Chestertown, Maryland.

 Read the Revolution is published biweekly by the Museum of the American Revolution to inspire learning about the history of the American Revolution and its ongoing relevance.